 Net cash provided by operating activities was \$47.7 million for the fiscal year ended April 30, 2016.
-This cash provided by operating activities was the result of net income of \$12.6 million, non-cash adjustments of \$70.8 million, including depreciation and amortization of \$67.7 million, and changes in current assets and liabilities of \$11.8 million, partially offset by cash used for primary working capital of \$27.0 million, primarily driven by an increase in trade accounts and notes receivable, and deferred tax benefits of \$20.5 million.
+This cash provided by operating activities was the result of net income of \$12.6 million, non-cash adjustments of \$70.8 million, including depreciation and amortization of \$67.7 million, and changes in current assets and liabilities of \$11.8 million, partially offset by cash used for primary working capital (which consists of accounts receivable, inventory, and accounts payable) of \$27.0 million, primarily driven by an increase in trade accounts and notes receivable, and deferred tax benefits of \$20.5 million.

 Net cash provided by operating activities was \$48.0 million for the fiscal year ended April 30, 2015.
-This primarily consisted of non-cash charges of \$81.0 million, including depreciation and amortization of \$67.5 million, combined with changes in current assets and liabilities of \$20.3 million, partially offset by a net loss of \$11.7 million, deferred tax benefits of \$21.7 million and changes in primary working capital of \$19.9 million, which was necessary to support the sales increases in the fiscal year ended April 30, 2015 as well as the addition of acquired businesses and new branches.
+This primarily consisted of non-cash charges of \$81.0 million, including depreciation and amortization of \$67.5 million, combined with changes in current assets and liabilities of \$20.3 million, partially offset by a net loss of \$11.7 million, deferred tax benefits of \$21.7 million and changes in primary working capital of \$19.9 million, which was necessary to support the sales increases in the fiscal year ended April 30, 2015.